 Health Care Reform Engagement Party

-Save September 19th for our party in Annapolis.
+Don't miss our party in Annapolis September 19th.
 Agenda will include Maryland's initiatives to improve population health and health outcomes and reduce costs.
 We will also discuss a consumer and engagement campaign.
+Register Now!

 MD Health Benefit Exchange

 As Maryland Health Connection moves to a new IT platform it closed its current portal on July 18, 2014.
 But, you may be eligible for a special enrollment before the next open enrollment period starting onNovember 15, 2014.
 Learn more – link to that page w/ info.
 Medicaid and CHIP eligible individuals can enroll at any time.
 Contact the local connector entity (link), health department or department of social services or call 1.855.642.8572.